C-Resources/C-Resources.github.io/README.md

 # C-Resources.github.io

-GitHub pages site for the C Language
+This git repository contains the GitHub pages site for the "C-Resources" GitHub organization).